lignum-vitae/spindalis/spindalis/examples/README.md

 ### Find Derivates

 - Derivatives
   - Simple Derivative
   - Partial Derivative (for use with polynomial extended)

 ### Find Integrals

 - Definite Integrals
   - Simple Definite Integral
   - Romberg integration
   - Analytical method

 - Indefinite Integrals
   - Simple Indefinite Integral

 ## Math

+Where applicable, functions accept any coefficient matrix that can be coerced into a `Arr2D<f64>` type.
+That includes nested vecs of ints or floats, nested arrays of ints or floats, and Arr2D vectors of types other than `f64`.
+The matrix must be borrowed for conversion to work.
+The right hand side vector also accepts a vector containing any numerical values that can be converted into `f64`.

 ### Linear Regression

 - Gradient Descent Regression
+  - Finds the line of best fit by iteratively adjusting the model's parameters (coefficients) to minimize the cost function, often the mean squared error.
 - Least Squares Regression
+  - Analytically determines the line of best fit by directly minimizing the sum of the squares of the vertical distances (residuals) from the data points to the line.
 - Polynomial Regression
+  - Models the relationship between the independent variable and the dependent variable as an n-th degree polynomial to fit non-linear data patterns.

 ### System of Linear Equations

 - Gaussian Elimination
-    - This function accepts any coefficient matrix that can be coerced into a `Arr2D<f64>` type.
-That includes nested vecs of ints or floats, nested arrays of ints or floats, and Arr2D vectors of types other than `f64`.
-The right hand side vector also accepts a vector containing any numerical values that can be converted into `f64`.
+  - A direct method for solving a system of linear equations ($\mathbf{Ax} = \mathbf{b}$) by performing a series of row operations to transform the augmented matrix into an upper triangular matrix.
+This allows the solution to be found easily using back substitution.
+- LU Decomposition (Lower-Upper)
+  - A factorization method to decompose a matrix into a lower triangular matrix and an upper triangular matrix.
+This significantly speeds up solving
+  $\mathbf{Ax} = \mathbf{b}$ for multiple right-hand side vectors $\mathbf{b}$.

+- PLU Decomposition (Permutation, Lower-Upper)
+  - An extension of LU decomposition that includes a permutation matrix to keep track of pivoting to handle singular matrices and improve numerical stability.
+  The factorization is $\mathbf{PA} = \mathbf{LU}$.

+### Eigenvalue Problems

+- Power Method (Eigenvalue and Associated Eigenvector)
+  - An iterative algorithm used to find the largest eigenvalue (the dominant eigenvalue) of a given matrix and its corresponding eigenvector of a matrix.
+The smallest eigenvalue can be found by performing the algorithm on the inverse of the matrix, with the smallest eigenvalue being the reciprocal of the result.

 ### Root and Extrema Finders

 - Bisection method
+  - A bracketed root-finding method that repeatedly bisects an interval and selects the subinterval where the function changes sign, ensuring convergence to a root.
 - Newton-Raphson method
+  - An open root-finding method that uses a polynomial and its derivative at an initial guess to iteratively find better approximations of a root.